-As of 7/17/15, we have provided thousands in financial assistance to 8 cats and dogs, in the form of paid consultations to top neurosurgeons within our established network, in addition to some limited diagnostic testing in the form of ultrasounds and part of an MRI, plus some medications that help manage Hydrocephalus in animals, for example, Omeprazole.
-All of that assistance was made possible through money that was gifted to Super Hero or Smidge, another hydro kitten that sadly lost her battle with this disorder.
+As of April 2017, we have accepted into our rescue nearly 2 dozen cats and kittens and provided thousands in financial assistance to 2 dozen more cats and dogs, in the form of paid consultations to top neurosurgeons within our established network, in addition to some limited diagnostic testing in the form of ultrasounds and part of an MRI, plus medications that help manage Hydrocephalus in animals, for example, Omeprazole.
+All of that assistance was made possible through donations from our thousands of supporters.
 Our goal is to eventually one day not just support and provide top medical intervention and diagnostic testing to the animals rescued and in our care, but also provide financial assistance in full for advanced imaging like MRIs or CT scans to credible rescues and families who have courageously taken in, rescued or adopted animals with hydrocephalus.

 On, 7/16/15, we officially accepted our first rescue cat, Zeke, who was flown to NJ from Dallas-Fort Worth Texas, by Delta Airlines' Animal Rescue and Transport team, from a special needs Manx Rescue (Kaley's Place) that pulled him from the Dallas shelter.
-Zeke is a tiny 14 oz, 13 week old tuxedo kitten, who not only has Hydrocephalus, but also a host of other skeletal disorders including being a Twisty Cat and potential multiple spinal abnormalities in which a complete diagnosis has not been rendered as of yet (7/17/15 was his first neurosurgical consultation and extensive diagnostic testing has been scheduled for 7/20/15).
-Twisty cats either are missing entirely or have curved long bones in the limbs causing them to dramatically turn inward and be significantly bent creating physical deformities and loss of typical function of that extremity.
-Zeke has also been recently diagnosed with Megaesophagus, severe Gastroesophageal Reflux and other gastrointestinal disorders including flaccid, limp intestines.
+Zeke is a tiny 12 oz, 13 week old tuxedo kitten, who not only has Hydrocephalus, but also a host of other skeletal disorders including Radial Agenesis and Hypoplasia (missing or deformed radius bones in both forearms), multiple spinal abnormalities, Mega Esophagus and Mega Colon, PRAA (Persistent Right Aortic Arch, a deformity of his heart that was surgically repaired in October 2016) and more.
+But despite all of the issues, he is a fully adjusted and happy cat.

-Caring for special needs cats with Hydrocephalus, and other special needs like Zeke has, is extremely expensive, accumulating vet bills in excess of tens of thousands of dollars, especially if shunt surgery is determined to be the best life-saving intervention.
-Most of these cats will remain on medications for life, whether surgery is conducted or not, and consultations, regular followups and imaging like ultrasounds, CT scans and MRIs, are necessary and also cost thousands of dollars.
+Caring for special needs cats with Hydrocephalus, and other concomitant needs like Zeke has, is extremely expensive, accumulating vet bills in excess of tens of thousands of dollars, especially if shunt surgery is determined to be the best life-saving intervention.
+Most of these cats will remain on medications for life, whether surgery is performed or not, and consultations, regular followups as well as more potential imaging like ultrasounds, CT scans and MRIs, will be necessary throughout their lives.
 In addition, most hospitalizations require specialized care that can only be rendered in the Critical Care Neurological Units of specialty hospitals, which can cost upwards of thousands of dollars a day depending on the extent of care needed.
 We exclusively employ the medical expertise of Dr. Eric Glass and staff at Red Bank Veterinary Hospital, Tinton Falls, NJ, one of the top rated Neurosurgeons as well as private specialty hospitals in North America.

 Please help us provide the necessary medical and neurosurgical care for these animals like Super Hero and Zeke, and help them achieve the best quality of life possible!